Loading

 The Pamphylian capital where John Mark left Paul and Barnabas mid-mission — and where Paul later preached the gospel on his return route to Antioch

-PamphyliaPerga was the inland capital of Pamphylia, a Roman province on the southern coast of Asia Minor (modern Turkey), about 12 km from its Mediterranean port of Attalia.
-On his first missionary journey, Paul and Barnabas sailed from Cyprus and landed at Perga — and it was here that John Mark, Barnabas's young cousin, abruptly turned back and went home to Jerusalem (Acts 13:13).
+PamphyliaPerga was the inland capital of Pamphylia in southern Asia Minor, about 12 km from its Mediterranean port of Attalia.
+On his first missionary journey Paul and Barnabas landed here from Cyprus — and it was at Perga that John Mark abruptly turned back and went home to Jerusalem (Acts 13:13).
 Paul never forgot the abandonment; years later he refused to take Mark on the second journey, and Paul and Barnabas split over it (Acts 15:36-39).
-Paul and Barnabas pressed on inland from Perga through the rough highlands to Pisidian Antioch, Iconium, Lystra, and Derbe.
-On the return leg they came back through Pisidian Antioch and finally "spoke the word in Perga" before continuing down to Attalia and sailing back to Antioch in Syria (Acts 14:25).
-The site at modern Perge in southern Turkey preserves one of the most complete Roman cities in Anatolia.
+Paul and Barnabas pressed inland through Pisidian Antioch, Iconium, Lystra, and Derbe.
+On the return leg they finally "spoke the word in Perga" before sailing back to Antioch in Syria (Acts 14:25).

 Share this place